Side Dish Restaurant

 1008 Langley St.

 E: Strange.
-In a region that was once known as Persia, I would expect the food to be a touch more exotic.
-I'm fascinated with the ancient culture because of the sun god Mithras.
-His secretive religion is as mysterious as the restaurant that could have bore his name.
+In a region that was once known as Persia, I would expect the food to include the exotic.
+I’m fascinated with the ancient culture because of the sun god Mithras.
+His secretive religion is as mysterious as the restaurant that does not bear his name.

-At Side Dish, I was fascinated with the baklava desserts offered and that's what I should have picked up instead of one of their traditional dishes.
+At Side Dish, I was fascinated with the baklava desserts offered and that’s what I should have picked up instead of one of their traditional dishes.
 As colourful as it was, I wondered where did the flavour go?
+I have to agree with what another fellow blogger, Your Restaurant Sucks, wrote about the quality of service and the food.
+As colourful and simple as my dish was, I wondered where did the flavour go?
 Was the pomegranate fruit forgotten or the sumac spice not applied?

-J: Looking at Ed's dish, the kabobs looked as about exotic as National Geographic cut-outs on the wall of an office cubicle.
+J: The kabobs looked as about exotic as National Geographic cut-outs on the wall of an office cubicle.
 The kebabs were processed lines of meat.
 I couldn't laugh, my meal faired no better.

 E: At least James' meal looked like it should belong in a garden, which might be true to the region back when its known as one of the possible locations for the fabled Garden of Eden.
 The multicolored saffron rice made for a nice presentation.
 All I got were specs of orange than an all out green and red.

-I had a bit of that too with the veggies and roasted tomato, and out of everything, all I could really enjoy was that one charred tomato.
 It was a simple meal which needed a bit of an extra oomph.
 That is, my taste buds did not pick up on any use of added spices to give the meal some extra flavour.
-The sumac would have given it some life to the rice with a lemony taste, but I guess my buds were off that day.
+I really did love how the charred tomato tasted.
+It was different.

 J: The chef's specialty was a chicken leg cooked in tomato saffron and lime.
 I couldn't taste anything but the tomato sadly.
 I was given the heated tomato sauce in a side dish.
 I poured it liberally over the saffron rice to take away the dry taste.
 It helped slightly.